-Wanda Lavonne Jackson (born October 20, 1937) is an American singer, songwriter, pianist and guitarist who had success in the mid-1950s and 60s as one of the first popular female rockabilly singers and a pioneering rock and roll artist.[1]
-She is known to many as the Queen (or First Lady) of Rockabilly.[2]
+Born & raised in Maud Oklahoma on October 20, 1937 7 miles from where I grew up, Wanda Lavonne Jackson is an American singer, songwriter, pianist and guitarist who had success in the mid-1950s and 60s as one of the first popular female rockabilly singers and a pioneering rock and roll artist.
+She is known to many as the Queen (or First Lady) of Rockabilly.

 Jackson mixed country music with fast-moving rockabilly, often recording them on opposite sides of a record.
 As rockabilly declined in popularity in the mid-1960s, she moved to a successful career in mainstream country music with a string of hits between 1966 and 1973, including "Tears Will Be the Chaser for Your Wine", "A Woman Lives for Love" and "Fancy Satin Pillows".